 - 5.1.
-The quorum at any meeting the purpose of which is to pass an Ordinary Resolution, an Extraordinary Resolution concerning matters referred to under Clause 6.1(a) to 6.1(e) or a Programme Resolution concerning matters referred to under Clause 6.3(a) to 6.3(d), will be one or more persons holding or representing at least 50% of the aggregate Principal Amount Outstanding of the Covered Bonds of the relevant Series (with the Covered Bonds of all Series taken together as a single Series in case of a Programme Resolution), or, at an adjourned meeting, one or more persons being or representing Covered Bondholders of the relevant Series for the time being outstanding, whatever the Principal Amount Outstanding of the Covered Bonds of the Principal Amount Outstanding of the Covered Bonds of the Principal Amount Outstanding of the Covered Bonds of the Principal Amount Outstanding of the Covered Bonds of the Principal Amount Outstanding of the Covered Bonds of the Principal Amount Outstanding of the Covered Bonds of the Principal Amount Outstanding of the Covered Bonds of the Principal Amount Outstanding of the Covered Bonds of the Principal Amount Outstanding of the Covered Bonds of the Principal Amount Outstanding of the Covered Bonds of the Principal Amount Outstanding of the Covered Bonds of Principal Amount Outstanding of the Covered Bonds So held or Principal Amount Outstanding Other Principal Amount Other Principal Amount Other Principal Amou - 5.2.
+The quorum at any meeting the purpose of which is to pass an Ordinary Resolution, an Extraordinary Resolution concerning matters referred to under Clause 6.1(a) to 6.1(e) or a Programme Resolution concerning matters referred to under Clause 6.3(a) to 6.3(d), will be one or more persons holding or representing at least 50% of the aggregate Principal Amount Outstanding of the Covered Bonds of the relevant Series (with the Covered Bonds of all Series taken together as a single Series in case of a Programme Resolution), or, at an adjourned meeting, one or more persons being or representing Covered Bondholders of the relevant Series for the time being outstanding, whatever the Principal Amount Outstanding of the Covered Bonds of the Principal Amount Outstanding of the Covered Bonds of the Principal Amount Outstanding of the Covered Bonds of the Principal Amount Outstanding of the Covered Bonds of the Principal Amount Outstanding of the Covered Bonds of the Principal Amount Outstanding of the Covered Bonds of the Principal Amount Outstanding of the Covered Bonds of the Principal Amount Outstanding of the Covered Bonds of the Principal Amount Outstanding of the Covered Bonds of the Principal Amount Outstanding of the Covered Bonds of the Principal Amount Outstanding of the Covered Bonds of the Principal Amount Outstanding of the Covered Bonds of the Principal Amount Outstanding of the Covered Bonds of the Principal Amount Outstanding of the Covered Bonds of the Principal Amount Outstanding of the Covered Bonds of the Principal Amount Outstanding of the Covered Bonds Bonds so held or represented. - 5.2.
 At any meeting the purpose of which is to pass an Extraordinary Resolution concerning Series Reserved Matters, the quorum will be one or more persons holding or representing not less than two thirds of the aggregate Principal Amount Outstanding of the Covered Bonds of such Series or, at any adjourned meeting, one or more persons being or representing not less than one third of the aggregate Principal Amount Outstanding of the Covered Bonds of such Series for the time being outstanding. - 5.3.
 At any meeting the purpose of which is to pass a Programme Resolution concerning matters referred to under Clause 6.3(e) the quorum will be one or more persons holding or representing not less than two thirds of the aggregate Principal Amount Outstanding of the Covered Bonds of all Series taken together as a single Series, including at an adjourned meeting. - 5.4.
 No business (except choosing a chairman) shall be transacted at a meeting unless a quorum is present at the commencement of business.
 If a quorum is not present within 15 minutes from the time initially fixed for the meeting, it shall, if convened on the request of the Covered Bondholders, be dissolved.
 In any other case it shall be adjourned until such date, not less than